namel3ss-Ai/namel3ss/examples/README.md

 - `cd examples/flow_what && n3 what`

 What to look for:
-- Intent and outcome lines.
+- Store/state/memory outcome lines.
-- Skipped else branch under \"What did not happen\".
+- What did not happen bullets when persistence is skipped or fails.

 ## ui_see
 A small ui manifest explanation demo.